lobehub/lobe-vidol/README.md

 | [@lobehub/tts][lobe-tts-link]     | [lobehub/lobe-tts][lobe-tts-github]     | High-quality & reliable TTS/STT React Hooks library                                                   | [![][lobe-tts-shield]][lobe-tts-link]     |
 | [@lobehub/lint][lobe-lint-link]   | [lobehub/lobe-lint][lobe-lint-github]   | Configurations for ESlint, Stylelint, Commitlint, Prettier, Remark, and Semantic Release for LobeHub. | [![][lobe-lint-shield]][lobe-lint-link]   |

-- **[Vidol chat market](https://github.com/v-idol/vidol-chat-agents)** - This is the Market Index of Vidol Chat.
-Vidol accesses index.json from this repo to show user the list of available agents.
+- **[Vidol market](https://github.com/v-idol/vidol-chat-agents)** - This is the Market Index of Vidol Chat.
+Vidol accesses index.json from this repo to show user the list of available agents and dances.
 - **[Vidol agent sample](https://github.com/v-idol/vidol-agent-sample)** - This is the sample repo to define an AI agent in Vidol.
 - **[Vidol dance sample](https://github.com/v-idol/vidol-dance-sample)** - This is the sample repo to define a dance in Vidol.